Particular/docs.particular.net/architecture/aws/data-stores.md

 - Can automatically scale both read and write operations to handle varying workloads
 - Fully managed

-:heavy_plus_sign: Pros:
+:heavy_minus_sign: Cons:

-- Can be more expensive than traditional relational databases for smaller applications.
+- Likely to be more expensive than other options
-- More complex to manage for users that aren’t familiar with distributed and replicated database systems
+- Only supports MySQL and PostgreSQL which could impact migration from other database systems

 [**Try NServiceBus sagas with Aurora, SQS, and Lambda →**](/samples/aws/sagas-lambda-aurora/)